A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Review of Matrix Algorithms

 where the skeleton rows and columns are indexed by $\overline{\tau}$ and $\overline{\nu}$, respectively.
 It is worth noting that given a node $\nu$, the selection of skeleton columns $\overline{\nu}$ depends on the node $\tau$.
-However, the notation $\bar{\cdot}$ does not reflect the dependency when it is clear in the context.
+However, the notation $\bar{\cdot}$ does not reflect the dependency when it is clear in the context. \ylrev{By CLR, there are at most $r$ skeleton rows and columns.}

 Without loss of generality, we assume that $L$ is an even number so that $L^c=L/2$ denotes the middle level.
 At levels $l=0,\ldots,L^c$, the interpolation matrices $\mat{V}_{\tau,\nu}$ are computed as follows: